notdawood/Chemi-Craft/README.md

 If you'd like to contribute to Chemi-Craft, whether by adding new elements, improving gameplay, or refining the user experience, feel free to submit a pull request.
 Please ensure that any new content is educational and enhances the player's learning experience.

+## License

+Chemi-Craft is licensed under a permissive license that allows everyone to use it anytime, anywhere.
+You are free to modify, distribute, and use the game in any way you see fit.

+---

 Enjoy exploring the world of chemistry in 3D with Chemi-Craft!